-The real challenge to positive parenting is our own brain, that is accustomed to everything but positive thinking, especially when faced with annoying behaviors.
-Here’s how we can shift our thought and become the positive parents we want to be.
+The real challenge to positive parenting are our own thoughts that are accustomed to everything but positive thinking, especially when faced with annoying behaviors.
+Here’s how we can shift our thoughts and become the positive parents we want to be.

 A wonderful mother who I met lately through my parent coaching program inspired me to write this article.
 Among other annoying behaviors, one triggered her the most: almost every time she was busy doing something that didn’t have to do with her five year old daughter, the little one would lie on the floor right next to her and kick her legs.
 I know, right?
 That’s super annoying.
 All Mom’s intents of positive parenting and empowering words seemed so inaccessible during these moments.